 - The goods are prescribed by the Minister of Finance in consultation with the Minister responsible for the particular industry.

-ii) Medical equipment prescribed by the Minister of Finance in consultation with the Minister responsible Health.
+- ii) Medical equipment prescribed by the Minister of Finance in consultation with the Minister responsible for

 What happens if one fails to settle the deferred VAT debt?